Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks: Introduction

-This paper addresses that gap.
-We present \emph{Diffusion-Based Impedance Learning}, a framework that unifies generative modeling with energy-consistent Impedance Control.
-A conditional Transformer-based Diffusion Model reconstructs simulated Zero-Force Trajectories\footnote{The Zero-Force Trajectory (ZFT), introduced by Hogan \cite{hogan1985impedance}, refers to the commanded equilibrium motion in the unconstrained case: the unique end-effector pose at which the interaction wrench vanishes.} from contact-perturbed displacement and external wrench signals.
-The sZFT serves as a reconstructed equilibrium used to modulate task-space impedance.
-A directional adaptation scheme adapts stiffness primarily along non-task-relevant directions and preserves rigidity where needed for execution.
-In this way, our approach combines the strengths of learning-based methods (motion generation in the information domain) with those of model-based methods (impedance regulation in the energy domain).
+This paper addresses this gap by formulating impedance adaptation as an equilibrium reconstruction problem rather than a trajectory learning problem.
+We present \emph{Diffusion-Based Impedance Learning}, a framework that integrates generative modeling with energy-consistent impedance control.
+While the robot moves on a fixed nominal Zero-Force Trajectory (ZFT)\footnote{The Zero-Force Trajectory (ZFT), introduced by Hogan \cite{hogan1985impedance}, refers to the commanded equilibrium motion in the unconstrained case: the unique end-effector pose at which the interaction wrench vanishes.}, a conditional Transformer-based Diffusion Model reconstructs a simulated Zero-Force Trajectory (sZFT) from contact-perturbed motion and measured interaction wrenches.
+The reconstructed sZFT represents an inferred equilibrium that is consistent with the observed physical interaction and serves as the reference for impedance modulation.
+A directional adaptation scheme selectively reduces stiffness along non-task-relevant directions while preserving rigidity along directions essential for task execution.

+In this way, our approach bridges data-driven learning and energy-consistent control: Diffusion Models explain physical interaction by reconstructing contact-consistent equilibria, while impedance control enforces stability and physical consistency during execution.
+Our method operates purely on robot kinematics and measured interaction wrenches, without relying on visual observations.

-We validate the framework on a KUKA LBR iiwa in two contact-rich scenarios: parkour-style obstacle traversal and multi-geometry peg-in-hole insertion.
-Training data were collected through telemanipulation, using Apple Vision Pro (AVP) equipped with a markerless pose tracking framework \cite{park2024} integrated into the robot controller.
-Both tasks highlight the shortcomings of fixed impedance and simple adaptation schemes, which either jam at obstacles or fail to achieve insertion.
-In contrast, Diffusion-Based Impedance Learning achieves consistent success.
-The outcomes of Table~\ref{tab:preview_results} preview the central result of this work: bridging the information and energy domains is key to robust manipulation in unstructured environments.
+We validated the framework on a KUKA LBR iiwa in two contact-rich scenarios: parkour-style obstacle traversal and multi-geometry peg-in-hole insertion.
+Training data were collected through teleoperation using Apple Vision Pro (AVP) equipped with a markerless pose-tracking framework~\cite{park2024} integrated into the robot controller.
+Both tasks expose the limitations of fixed impedance and simple adaptation schemes, which require careful, task-specific parameter tuning and still tend to jam at obstacles or fail to achieve insertion.
+In contrast, Diffusion-Based Impedance Learning achieves consistent success without manual retuning.

+This result is particularly noteworthy in the peg-in-hole experiments, as the Diffusion Model was not trained on this task.
+Despite the absence of peg-in-hole demonstrations during training, the system achieved a 100\% success rate across all peg geometries.
+This generalization was obtained using only ~1.6 hours of teleoperated training data (72,000 samples).
+The results summarized in Table~\ref{tab:preview_results} underscore the central contribution of this work: robust contact-rich manipulation in unstructured environments requires explicitly bridging learning in the information domain with control in the energy domain.